Frequently Asked Questions (FAQs)

 You should always inform the JCST that you will be out of programme.

 Please note that the above does not apply to academic trainees i.e. Academic Clinical Fellows (ACFs) and Academic Clinical Lecturers (ACLs).
-Academic trainees are considered to be in full time training.
+Academic trainees are considered full time trainees.

-Is there a discount if I (surgical trainee) only have 6 months left in my training or if my start date is deferred beyond October?
+Am I eligible for a reduced fee if I (surgical trainee) only have 6 months left in my training or if my start date is deferred beyond October?

 Trainees are expected to pay the fee for the totality of their training, regardless of when they start or finish their training programme.
 You should contact the JCST office if you believe you are eligible for a reduced fee.